Can Pool Heaters Be Repaired? Complete Repair Guide 2024

 When Professional Repair is Required

-Gas line work, electrical connections above 120V, and refrigerant handling require licensed professionals.
+Gas line work, 240V electrical connections, and refrigerant handling require licensed professionals.
 Many areas require permits for heater repairs or replacements.
 Additionally, warranty coverage often requires professional installation and repair.

 Maintenance to Prevent Future Repairs